top of page

 This article highlights key differences between rosacea and acne, two common skin conditions often confused in Singapore.

-Rosacea, which usually starts after age 30, is caused by vascular dysfunction and inflammation.
+Rosacea involves vascular changes and inflammation contributing to symptoms.
 It shows redness, visible blood vessels, and bumps without blackheads.
 It mainly affects the central face and is triggered by sun exposure, spicy food, alcohol, heat, and stress.
 Treatment includes topical creams, antibiotics, laser and light therapies, and lifestyle changes focused on avoiding triggers.

 Acne, which often begins in adolescence but can affect people of all ages, results from excess oil, clogged pores, and bacteria.
 It appears as blackheads, whiteheads, and various pimples on the face, chest, back, and shoulders.
 Triggers include hormonal changes, medications, diet, and stress.
 Treatments involve topical and oral medications, laser and light therapy, chemical peels, and broader lifestyle changes such as gentle cleansing and stress management.